RobertDWhite/WhiteMatterTech/content/posts/how-to-use-pfsense-and-unifi-to-anonymize-and-encrypt-vlan-tagged-traffic/index.md

 **Congratulations** if you made it this far and everything is working!

 I hope this tutorial aids you in your endeavors to anonymize certain portions of your network.

-If you have any questions or need assistance, please let me know in the comments!
+> As always, if you have any questions, feel free to start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a GitHub](https://github.com/RobertDWhite/WhiteMatterTech/pulls) PR to recommend changes/fixes in the article, or reach out to me directly at [robert@whitematter.tech](mailto:robert@whitematter.tech).
+>
+> Thanks for reading!
+>
+> Robert

 ## TROUBLESHOOTING